Constitution of Pylyp Orlyk: History

 After the Battle of Poltava, when Charles XII of Sweden's and Hetman Ivan Mazepa's armies were defeated by Peter I of Russia, Pylyp Orlyk remained with Mazepa.
-Together, Orlyk, Mazepa, and their Cossack forces retreated to the city of Bendery, in Bessarabia (now Moldova, then part of the Ottoman Empire).
+Together, Orlyk, Mazepa, and their Cossack forces retreated to the city of Bender (Tighina) in Bessarabia (now the city is in Moldova, then in the Ottoman Empire).
 The Zaporizhian Cossack Army also settled in this area.

 After Mazepa died, on 5 April 1710 Pylyp Orlyk was elected as the Hetman of the Zaporizhian Host.
 On the same day, he issued the Pacts and Constitutions of Rights and Freedoms of the Zaporizhian Host.
-Orlyk's Constitution is sometimes referred to by the city of its proclamation, the Bendery Constitution.
+Orlyk's Constitution is sometimes referred to by the city of its proclamation, the Bender Constitution.